St Mary of the Isle Church: History

 The first Catholic Chapel on the Island to be constructed after the Reformation was built by Father Miles McPharlan who was in situation from 1803 to 1820, on land which was gifted to the church by Lieutenant Colonel John Taubman Goldie-Taubman, Speaker of the House of Keys.

 Father McPharlan was succeeded in 1820 by Fr.
-Matthew Gahan who arrived from Dublin, and who opened the church of St. Mary, at Castletown, then the capital of the Isle of Man, in 1826.
+Matthew Gahan, who arrived from Dublin, and who opened the church of St. Mary, at Castletown, then the capital of the Isle of Man, in 1826.

-However by the 1850s Douglas was far outstripping Castletown both in population and civic importance, it thereby becoming apparent that a larger church was required which would be situated in the centre of the town.
+However, by the 1850s, Douglas was far outstripping Castletown both in population and civic importance, thereby making it apparent that a larger church was required which would be situated in the centre of the town.

 Construction

 Fr.
 Gahan was highly industrious in raising the required funds, and the foundation stone of St. Mary's was laid by the Right Reverend Dr. Alexander Goss, Bishop of Liverpool, on 28 October 1857.